 What is a deed of reconveyance?

-A deed of reconveyance indicates that you’ve fully paid off your mortgage on your home, representing the transfer of ownership from your mortgage lender to you.
+A deed of reconveyance is a document that indicates you’ve fully paid off the mortgage on your home.
+It represents the transfer of ownership from your mortgage lender to you.

 Over the time you repaid your mortgage, you legally owned the property, but the lender held the mortgage lien, or claim, to it.
-Now that you’ve paid back the loan, the lender needs to remove the lien, and to do that, it’ll issue the deed of reconveyance.
+Once you’ve paid back the loan, the lender needs to remove the lien.
+To do that, it’ll issue the deed of reconveyance.

-“This document is called a mortgage satisfaction or deed of reconveyance depending on the state,” says Megan Hernandez, director of marketing and public relations at the American Land Title Association.
-In California, it’s called a full reconveyance form, which is signed by the lender and notarized by a public official.
+“This document is called a mortgage satisfaction or deed of reconveyance depending on the state,” says Megan Hernandez, director of Public Relations and Marketing at the American Land Title Association.

 What information is included in a deed of reconveyance?